 What is the Difference Between Term and Permanent Life Insurance?

 When it comes to life insurance, there are two prevailing policies, a term policy, and a permanent life policy.
-With term insurance, you will be covered for a predetermined period, such as 10, 20, or 30 years.
-Permanent coverage, on the other hand, provides lifelong protection until your death.
+Permanent coverage provides lifelong protection until your death.
+Unlike permanent life insurance, you will be covered for a predetermined period, such as 10, 20, or 30 years with term insurance.

 It is essential to assess your needs and lifestyle before deciding which type of policy best fits you.